 Spigen's Rugged Armor case gives you a little more protection than some of the company's slim cases.
-Like Spigen's other cases it's affordable, costing $13 (£11 or AU$16 converted).
-The $17 (£13 or AU$22) Tough Armor is even tougher, but it's not a particularly attractive case.
+Like Spigen's other cases it's affordable.
+The Tough Armor is even tougher, but it's not a particularly attractive case.

-Silk makes several affordable cases for the iPhone X. Available in a few different colors, its Grip Base case is a simple plastic case, but it costs $12 (£10 or AU$15 converted), is slim and has a textured finish that helps keep your phone from sliding out of your hand.
+Silk makes several affordable cases for the iPhone X. Available in a few different colors, its Grip Base case is a simple plastic case, slim and has a textured finish that helps keep your phone from sliding out of your hand.

 My favorite new Silk case is the PureView case, which is also referred to as the Queen of Diamonds case for its textured finish.

 Gear4's new Battersea is a nicely textured (grippy) slim case that's also protective, thanks to an inner lining of D3O impact protection material.
-The case is $45 or £35 (AU$55 converted) and comes in black with orange or blue trim.
+The case come in black with orange or blue trim.

 The Q-Card wallet case has been around for a while and now it comes in an iPhone X version in multiple color options.
-It formerly cost $35, but it's come down in price and is now $25 -- £22 or AU$30 converted.
 It's also worth mentioning that the case is set up to use a credit card as a kickstand for watching videos.

 Caseology is another company that sells affordable, stylish cases direct on Amazon.
 It has a few different versions of the same case but with different textured backs.
-This one's called the Apex and comes in a few different colors for $15 (£12 or AU$20 converted).
-I also like the Parallax ($15).
+This one's called the Apex and comes in a few different colors.

 Grovemade makes exquisite handmade wood cases for iPhones and iPads in maple and walnut.
 They aren't cheap.

-We're showing its new Minimalist Tough case in walnut, which costs $99 (about £75 or AU$125).
+We're showing its new Minimalist Tough case in walnut.
 It comes in other finishes, including maple and leather.
-They're all due to ship in December after the iPhone X ships.

 Mujjo makes a couple of slick-looking slim leather cases for the iPhone X that come in black, gray and tan.
-The Wallet version pictured here costs $50 while the non-wallet version costs $45.
 I'd like to see Mujjo do a folio case.

-Casetify's X line of iPhone X cases starts at $28 and goes up to around $50.
-They're relatively slim, sleek-looking cases that seem to offer a decent though not exceptional amount of protection.
+Casetify's X line of iPhone X cases are relatively slim, sleek-looking cases that seem to offer a decent though not exceptional amount of protection.
 The Essential Woven case is probably the most eye-catching because of the design of the integrated card holder on the back.

 Element Case's Roll Cage is an interesting tough case because it has an outer shell that you can flip around to the front to protect your screen when needed.
 It's not hard to make the flip, but it's also not as easy as it should be.

-It's available in a few different color options for $50.
+It's available in a few different color options.

-Incipio has a new set of Under Armour-branded cases for the iPhone X, including a couple of models I like that have design elements that let you store credit cards or money.
+Incipio has a set of Under Armour-branded cases for the iPhone X, including a couple of models I like that have design elements that let you store credit cards or money.
 The Protect Stash case (left) has a slider door on back while the Protect Arsenal case (right) has an integrated bungee cord.
-They cost around $40 and come in multiple color options.
+They come in multiple color options.

-Pelican has a few tough cases for the iPhone X, including the Protector, Ambassador and supertough Voyager.
-They cost $40-$50, but can be had for less online in certain color options.
+Pelican has a few tough cases for the iPhone X, including the Protector, Ambassador and super tough Voyager.
 I personally like the slimmer Protector best.